DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 > :warning: Replacing the configuration should be done once, as early as possible in your application.

+If you used to set the settings programatically, also note that transport related settings have been isolated in the `ExporterSettings`.
+It is still encapsulated in `TracerSettings`.

  ### Create custom traces

 To create and activate a custom span, use `Tracer.Instance.StartActive()`.
 If a trace is already active (when created by automatic instrumentation, for example), the span will be part of the current trace.
 If there is no current trace, a new one will be started.